Alessio has reported security vulnerabilities to Google and Apple. He also has a past as a web developer and web server administrator.

 Alibaba is The Leading Cloud Computing Platform in China

-By talking about cloud computing we are dealing with a topic which interests mostly developers and people expert or passionate about internet and technology.
-Cloud computing nowadays plays a key role in innovation.
-Cloud technologies allow companies to evolve their online presence with a set of tools that may feature simple web servers (hosting platforms), buckets (sort of vaults where you can easily and safely store data, like you would do with Google Drive, iCloud, Dropbox or OneDrive), arriving to Artificial Intelligence technology or Internet of Things solutions.
-By talking about cloud computing, even Amazon looks definitely more than a giant e-commerce: Amazon, through AWS, is the leading cloud platform in the world.
-Many famous services and websites (including the same HubPages, TikTok and several media) are running on AWS at the moment.
-If you have never heard about AWS and you was figuring Amazon just as the biggest online store in the world, you may have just changed your view in a second after reading this.
-The same, of course, applies to Alibaba: in this case it is correct to call the Chinese company 'an alternative to Amazon', simply it is not just an alternative e-commerce: it is also an alternative cloud computing platform, called Alibaba Cloud.
+By talking about cloud computing, we are dealing with a topic that interests mostly developers and experts about the internet and technology.
+Cloud computing nowadays plays a crucial role in innovation.
+Cloud technologies allow companies to evolve their online presence with tools that may feature simple web servers, buckets (sort of vaults where you can quickly and safely store data), and Artificial Intelligence technology or Internet of Things solutions.
+By talking about cloud computing, even Amazon looks more than giant e-commerce: Amazon, through AWS, is the leading cloud platform in the world.
+Many famous services and websites (including the same HubPages, TikTok, and several media) are currently running on AWS.
+Suppose you have never heard about AWS and were figuring Amazon was just the most extensive online store in the world.
+You may have just changed your view in a second after reading this.
+The same applies to Alibaba: in this case, it is correct to call the Chinese company an alternative to Amazon.
+Simply, it is not just alternative e-commerce but also an alternative cloud computing platform called Alibaba Cloud.
 Does Alibaba Cloud have any relevance in the world?
-Of course it has: first of all it is the leading cloud platform in China, then it is also growing its popularity in the rest of Asia, even if there is the ambition to directly compete worldwide with Amazon, Google, Microsoft, IBM and other big companies providing cloud services to the world.
+Of course, it has: it is the leading cloud platform in China, then it is also growing its popularity in the rest of Asia, even if there is the ambition to directly compete worldwide with Amazon, Google, Microsoft, IBM, and other big companies providing cloud services to the world.

-Alibaba provides several services mostly targeted to the Chinese market, even if the company is mostly famous for being a big online e-commerce platform connecting Chinese resellers with foreign buyers and for being the 'alternative to Amazon' in China, thanks to Taobao online shop.
-Still, the reason why Alibaba is so successful is not just because of the e-commerce services: the company is also into financial services and cloud computing, by being a leader in both.
-Alibaba shares the same destiny of Amazon, which is mostly known as a giant online store by common people despite being also a leader in cloud computing services.
+Alibaba provides several services mainly targeted at the Chinese market.
+Despite this, the company is most famous for being a central online e-commerce platform connecting Chinese resellers with foreign buyers and being the alternative to Amazon in China, thanks to Taobao's online shop.
+Still, the reason why Alibaba is so successful is not just because of the e-commerce services: the company is also into financial services and cloud computing, being a leader in both.
+Alibaba shares the same destiny as Amazon, which is mainly known as a giant online store by most people despite being also a leader in cloud computing services.

 © 2020 Alessio Ganci